 G99 - Feed per Revolution: In this mode the feed rate is specified in units/revolution; for every revolution of the spindle the machine will move the specified units.
 By specifying the feedrate in this way if the spindle speed varies the chip load of the tool is kept constant.
 This can provide and increase in surface finishes and tool life.
 Feed per rev mode requires RPM feedback from the spindle.

-G99.1 - R Point Return: Specifies that an advanced drilling canned cycle end at the programmed R level, see figure 981-1.
-When drilling holes in a flat plane, G99.1 can be used to reduce excessive machine movement decreasing cycle time.
+G99.1 - R Point Return: Specifies that a canned cycle end at the programmed R level, see figure 981-1.
+When drilling holes in a flat plate, G99 can be used to reduce excessive machine movement decreasing cycle time.